 I recently read a quote by Jean that really intrigued me: ” I had to do four pictures for [Howard Hughes], and then I was free.
 I never signed a contract with a studio after.”

 This was a wise decision from Jean as it would allow her more liberties on the role she would choose.
 This could indeed explain their variety.
 The Hollywood studio system imprisoning actors with contracts wasn’t necessarily a good thing and, luckily, Jean saw that on time.
 Her friend and Spartacus co-star Kirk Douglas is another actor who refused to associate his name to contracts with producers and allowed himself more liberties in the choice of his roles.
-Despite that, we had the pleasure to often see Jean acting next to the same actors, among them can be cited Robert Mitchum, Deborah Kerr, Margaret Lockwood, her first husband Stewart Granger, Marlon Brando, Victor Mature, and Laurence Olivier.
+Despite that, we had the pleasure to often see Jean acting next to the same actors, among them can be named Robert Mitchum, Deborah Kerr, Margaret Lockwood, her first husband Stewart Granger, Marlon Brando, Victor Mature, and Laurence Olivier.
 We can remember vividly her pairing with these actors as they shared memorable chemistry with Jean.
 Margaret Lockwood said of Jean that she was “very pretty with lovely brown eyes and such nice manners.”
 (Margaret Lockwood: Queen of the Silver Screen).
 They shared the screen twice, first with Give Us the Moon, and then with Hungry Hill (Brian Desmond Hurst, 1947), an adaptation of Daphné Du Maurier’s novel.
-Jean also developed a beautiful friendship with her three times co-actress Deborah Kerr.
-As for Stewart Granger, he and Jean were married between 1950 and 1960.
+Jean also developed a beautiful friendship with her three-times co-actress Deborah Kerr.
+As for Stewart Granger, he and Jean were married from 1950 to 1960.
 Their love scenes in Young Bess surely make us sigh.
 However, Jean admitted having had an adventure with Robert Mitchum which isn’t so surprising and only accentuated their on-screen chemistry.
 Rumour also reported a relationship with Marlon Brando.
 True or not, this one always kept a good memory of the actress and praised her simplicity and sense of humour.
 Yes, I feel Jean was the kind of person it was pleasant to work with.
 We can also give credits to her good teamwork with the cast of Robert Wise’s Until They Sail (seeing Joan Fontaine and Jean Simmons sharing the screen has always been a real delight for me), Kirk Douglas, Gregory Peck, or even Cary Grant.

 An unsuspected fashion icon